 This makes it easy to migrate existing Hadoop applications to Spark.

 Apart from this, Spark also offers the following features:

-Due to in-memory computations, Spark uses more RAM instead of disk I/O. So Spark deployments need high end physical machines.
-So for the data which does not fits into memory, we still need disk based computations.
-In case RAM available is less than the data to be processed, Spark does provides disk based data handling.
+Due to in-memory computations, Spark uses more RAM instead of disk I/O. So Spark deployments need high-end physical machines.
+So for the data which does not fit into memory, we still need disk-based computations.
+In case RAM available is less than the data to be processed, Spark does provide disk-based data handling.